SerIBuy/SerIBuy/README.md

 # 💫 About Me:
-Hi, my name is Sergey<br>I am frontend developer with more than 3 year experience<br>Code is my lifestyle
+Hi, my name is Sergey<br>I am frontend developer with more than 3 years experience<br>Code is my lifestyle

 # 💻 Tech Stack: